 Additionally, turmeric has been shown to act on the liver to regulate epigenetic (activation of genes) and enzymatic factors that all work together to stabilize blood sugar and triglyceride levels in people with diabetes.

 Similar to turmeric, cinnamon improves insulin sensitivity and allows glucose to be transported from the blood and into the cells much more efficiently.
-This effect reduces the need for as much insulin to be released and creates a more stable rise and fall in blood sugar that is not as detrimental to health as the rapid rise and fall found with high-sugar diets or those with diabetes.
+This effect reduces the need for as much insulin to be released and creates a more stable rise and fall in blood sugar that is not as detrimental to health as the rapid rise and fall found with high-sugar diets, or diabetes.

 I bet you never would have guessed that chocolate can help to stabilize your blood sugar.
-In, fact chocolate in its raw form is one of the most nutritious foods on the planet.
-It is packed with antioxidants, minerals like magnesium and chromium, and can even be a decent source of vitamin C.
+In, fact chocolate in its raw form is otherwise known as Cacao and is one of the most nutritious foods on the planet.
+It is packed with antioxidants, minerals like magnesium and chromium, and can even be a decent source of vitamin C and dietary Zinc which can also help to improve blood sugar stability.

-Many people don’t know this but chromium is a powerful mineral that most of us simply do not get enough of.
-Chromium helps to improve the function of insulin to stabilize blood sugar and can also help reduce sugar cravings.
+Are powerful minerals that most of us simply do not get enough of, they help to improve the function of insulin to stabilize blood sugar and can also help reduce sugar cravings.
+When adequate amounts of both are present in the body (in bio-available form), they work with the pancreatic and liver enzymes and keep blood sugar levels low.

 Apple Cider Vinegar